carobs9/caroobs9.github.io/_pages/about.md

 #### About this website

 More than a personal website, this is a place where I post some of the last projects I have been working on, learning or curious about, and some of my personal information.
-Essentially, this is more like a blog or a place where I take notes of interesting machine learning topics.
+Essentially, this is more like a blog or a place where I take notes about topics that I find interesting.

 #### Interests

 - Urban mobility
 - Natural language processing
+- Geospatial data science